GnuTLS insufficient cert verification

 D - Build curl with SSL disabled

-We were notified by Kees Cook on June 27th, 2007.
-His notification email contained a valid patch.
+We were notified on June 27 2007.
+The notification email contained a valid patch.

 We agreed on and coordinated the synchronous disclosure of this problem together with the curl 7.16.4 release.